 The programme is based on the APAC programme from Prison Fellowship Brazil (FBAC).

-Other models for Seehaus are the Glen Mills Schools, a residential programm for juvenile delinquents in Concordeville, PA (USA) and Gefährdetenhilfe Scheideweg, where families take in ex-offenders in their families and also give them a good trade education.
+Another model is Gefährdetenhilfe Scheideweg, where families take in ex-offenders in their families and also give them a good trade education.

 Seehaus (Prison Fellowship Germany) is member of Prison Fellowship International and therefore has partner organizations in 120 countries.